wang-edward/wang-edward.github.io/_posts/2022-04-09-box-(OP-1-Clone).md

 ## June 20th: Built allolib on the radxa zero
 {% include embed.html url="https://www.youtube.com/embed/eoLglYR7Tn8" %}

+I decided to build natively instead of cross compiling
+- Native compiles literally take >20 minutes
+- I think overall the compile time doesn't matter that much since I only need to rebuild when I add a new library

 This actually took me a really long time (~3 weeks)

 Ran into a bunch of issues